hpiwowar/citation11k/analysis/stats_knit_.md

 Raw data and statistical scripts are available in the Dryad data repository at [url and citation to be determined and included upon article acceptance].
 Data collection scripts are at [GitHub pypub.
 Heather, push changes!]

 The Markdown version of this manuscript with interleaved statistical scripts <!--rinline citep(list(citation("knitr"))) --> is also at Dryad and in GitHub [https://github.com/hpiwowar/citation11k](https://github.com/hpiwowar/citation11k).
-References are available in a publicly available Mendeley group [name].
+Publication references are available in a publicly-available [Mendeley group](http://www.mendeley.com/groups/2223913/11k-citation/papers/) to facilitate exploration.

 ## Results